-- We have completed upgrading Pier 3 at Husky Terminal to accommodate the larger cranes needed for the ever-bigger ships and designing terminal improvements that will increase the cargo handling efficiency within the terminal. - We have enterered into two long term real estate transactions that will diversify our revenue and bring more than \$1 billion dollars of private capital investment into Pierce County.
-Northwest Innovation Works will convert the former Kaiser Aluminum smelter site into a new methanol production plant for export to Asia and Puget Sound Energy will construct a Liquefied Natural Gas (LNG) plant on Port property that will provide fuel to TOTE ships and other customers. - We continue to lend our strong support for a new state transportation funding plan that includes the completion of State Route 167, a critical highway that provides the "last mile" to get agricultural and manufactured exports to the Port and nearby distribution centers. - And we continue to work with the state on funding to clean up additional legacy contamination for future development and business growth.
+- We continue to support the permitting and planned construction of two long term real estate transactions that will diversify our revenue and bring more than \$2 billion of private capital investment into Pierce County.
+Northwest Innovation Works will convert the former Kaiser Aluminum smelter site into a new methanol production plant for export to Asia and Puget Sound Energy will construct a Liquefied Natural Gas (LNG) plant on Port property that will provide fuel to TOTE ships and other customers. - We entered into a long term lease with Prologis to develop warehouse and distribution facilities on vacant land close to the Port with easy access to State Route 509 and Interstate 5. - We lent our strong support for a new \$16 billion state transportation funding plan that includes the completion of State Route 167, a critical highway that provides the "last mile" to get agricultural and manufactured exports to the Port and nearby distribution centers.
+A total \$6.85 billion investment in road and rail improvements, both public and private, will help strengthen the Pacific Northwest gateway. - And we continue to work with the state on funding to clean up additional legacy contamination for future development and business growth.

-While we expect the global economy to continue its slower-than-desired recovery, we remain focused on the financial health of the Port of Tacoma and the Seaport Alliance and continue to focus on new business opportunities that will create jobs and economic wealth for Pierce County, the Puget Sound gateway, and the region.
+While we expect the global economy to continue its slower-than-desired recovery, we remain focused on the financial health of the Port of Tacoma and The Northwest Seaport Alliance and continue to focus on new business opportunities that will create jobs and economic wealth for Pierce County, the Puget Sound gateway, and Washington state.